11-Step Product Launch Checklist

 Step 10 – Product Launch Day

-Once you have run through all the previous steps in the new product launch checklist, launch your product.
+Launch your product once you have run through all the previous steps in the new product launch checklist.
 Prepare your team for the pressures of launch day by giving them clear, defined roles, so they are not overwhelmed by the inevitable barrage of customer questions and engagement.

 Step 11 – Evaluate Results

 Once the numbers are in, you can study what went well and what didn’t.
-Be prepared to make last-minute adjustments to your marketing strategy if things don’t seem to go as well as expected.
+Be prepared to make last-minute adjustments to your marketing strategy if things don’t seem as well as expected.

-As mentioned before, you should have metrics to assess the launch day’s success.
+You should have metrics to assess the launch day’s success.
 Check which metrics denote success and which do not.
 For example, you generated as much awareness as you wanted, but initial sales were low.
-Once you have clarity on which goals were not met, you can regroup and use the learnings to rework the product launch plan checklist for future releases.
+Once you know which goals were unmet, you can regroup and use the learnings to rework the product launch plan checklist for future releases.

 Detailed Study: Ensuring an Efficient Software Quality Process